JavaScript is required

 How to say colors in German with gender rules - Banner

 Learning colors in German seems simple at first.
 You've got rot (red), blau (blue), grün (green).
 Easy, right?
 But here's where German gets interesting: every color has a grammatical gender, and they change form depending on how you use them.
 Whether you're describing a blue car or talking about the color blue itself, the word transforms.
-This guide breaks down exactly how colours in german work, from basic vocabulary to the gender rules that trip up most learners.
+This guide breaks down exactly how colours in German work, from basic vocabulary to the gender rules that can trip you up when you are learning German.

 Basic colors in German you need to know